How many games are there in a season?

 Where are the games played?

 There are 4 locations in Surrey.
-North Surrey arena 1 & 2 (Whalley), Newton Arena (Newton), and Cloverdale arena (Cloverdale).
-All divisions, except the PEANUT division, will have away games outside of the Surrey area against other Greater Vancouver associations (eg. Richmond, Langley, Metro).
+The New North Surrey arena, Newton Arena (Newton), and Cloverdale arena (Cloverdale).
+All divisions will have away games outside of the Surrey area against other Greater Vancouver associations (eg. Richmond, Langley, Metro).
 The amount depends on the number of teams in a Division and requests from other West Coast Minor Ball Hockey Association leagues within the Greater Vancouver region.

 What equipment will I need?